‘Twas the eve of the new year, and portfolio files

 2. Setting yourself up for the New Year

 Reviewing your financial situation during the often costly festive season can help you budget during that time – and also plan for the next year.
 A little pain now for less stress next year.
 You might find you have more than you expected or less.
 Or perhaps you need to factor for expenses from this year coming into the next and income from your investments might help with those.
 Regardless of the outcome, it’s nice to start the new year with certainty and confidence over your finances and goals.

 3. Using the seasonal lull

-Typically the festive season can be a time for some calm in markets, with some companies winding down or having Christmas closure periods and investors resting some of their focus.
-This can make it a better time to assess what parts of your investments have worked well over the year without trying to see through large volatility spikes and allows you to make any changes you need at a quieter period.
+Typically the festive season can be a time for some calm in markets, with some companies winding down or having Christmas closure periods.
+This can make it a good time to assess which parts of your investments have worked well over the year.

 Questions to consider

 In starting your review, you might want to consider some of the thoughts below.